hdsu-bioquant/sincellTE_2022/index.md

 **********
 ## Technical pre-requisites

-Every participant will work on her/his own laptop.
-The easiest way to work with R is using the **RStudio** interface.
-Please install RStudio Desktop prior to the start of the course:

-1. first install R for your operating system; you will find the correct version [on this website](https://cran.rstudio.com/)
-2. once R is installed, you can isntall the RStudio Desktop version, which you find [here](https://www.rstudio.com/products/rstudio/download/#download)
+ The attendees are expected to bring their own laptop with Docker pre-installed.
+To avoid any delay in setting up the container during the practice sessions, the Docker image for the workshop should be downloaded beforehand.
+This can be done by opening a command-line terminal (e.g., Powershell and Terminal) and running the command “docker pull hdsu/butchr”.
+A complete overview of how to install Docker can be found here: https://docs.docker.com/desktop/.

-Please check that you can open RStudio without error message!
+Please check that you can run the hdsu/butchr image without error message!